ksamuk/pixy/docs/generating_invar/generating_invar.rst

 ************
-Quickstart Guide for Generating pixy Input
+Generating invariant sites VCFs
 ************

 pixy facilitates the correct computation of π and dxy by allowing users to input data in a standard file format: Variant Call Format (VCF).
 AllSites VCFs contain invariant (AKA monomorphic) sites in addition to variant sites.
 Several commonly used, well-documented programs can generate AllSites VCFs.

 Here, we provide a quickstart guide for generating AllSites VCFs using two of the most widely-used tools for variant discovery and manipulation: BCFtools and GATK.
-Either of these tools can be run given only a set of aligned data (BAM files) and the reference sequence used to align them. **BCFtools and GATK are also well-equipped to filter VCFs, and we recommend taking advantage of this to filter your data prior to analysis with pixy.**
+Either of these tools can be run given only a set of aligned data (BAM files) and the reference sequence used to align them.

+**BCFtools and GATK are also well-equipped to filter VCFs, and we recommend taking advantage of this to filter your data prior to analysis with pixy.**

 .. note::
     **Utilizing genomic intervals for improved runtime:** If generation of an AllSites VCF is time-consuming, we recommend parallelizing your pipeline by breaking analyses down into smaller genomic regions.
 In our test datasets, we ran individual chromosomes in parallel.
 Depending on the size of chromosomes in a dataset, it may be beneficial to break down chromosomes into smaller intervals for variant calling.
 Genomic intervals can be specified using the -L parameter in GATK or the -r parameter in bcftools mpileup.